bmedici/rest-ftp-daemon/README.md

 Requesting notifications is achieved by passing a "notify" key in the request, with a callback URL.
 This URL will be called at some points, ``POST```'ing a generic JSON structure with progress information.

-Start a job to transfer a file, and request notifications ``POST```'ed on "http://requestb.in/1321axg1"
+* Start a job requesting notifications ``POST```'ed on "http://requestb.in/1321axg1"

 ```
 curl -H "Content-Type: application/json" -X POST -D /dev/stdout -d \
 '{"source":"~/file.dmg","target":"ftp://anonymous@localhost/incoming/dest4.dmg","notify":"http://requestb.in/1321axg1"}' "http://localhost:3000/jobs"
 ```

-Start a job with all the above plus a priority
+* Start a job with all the above plus a priority

 ```
 curl -H "Content-Type: application/json" -X POST -D /dev/stdout -d \